-- The average amounts raised varies hugely – anywhere from £1 million to £30 million depending on the need and the market potential.
+- You’ll expect to raise anything from £1 million to £30 million depending on the need and the market potential

-- At this stage, investors are looking beyond ideas and assessing performance.
+- Investors are looking beyond ideas and assessing performance

-- They may also work together on investments, meaning you receive money from more than one venture capital firm, individual and banking partner.
+- You may attract money from more than one venture capital firm, individual and banking partner

-- In a growing number of cases, companies will use crowdfunding platforms and business angels as part of the funding round.
+- Companies may use crowdfunding platforms and business angels as part of the funding round

 Series B funding

-- Other reasons for securing Series B funding include investing in infrastructure and personnel to meet demand for a product or service.
+- Businesses will be investing in infrastructure and personnel to meet demand for a product or service

-- You may also need to spend money on marketing, business development capacity and bigger premises costs, for example.
+- Funds may be spent on marketing, business development capacity and bigger premises costs, for example

-- As in the case of Series A, in many cases funding rounds will be led by an ‘anchor investor’ who attracts other entities to join the round.
+- As in the case of Series A, funding rounds will often be led by an ‘anchor investor’ who attracts other entities to join the round

-- Expect to deal with later-stage growth investors, including private equity firms and bigger institutions, with the likes of: Long Ridge Equity Partners, Deutsche Bank, BGF and Eurazeo Growth.
+- Expect to deal with later-stage growth investors, including private equity firms and bigger institutions such as Long Ridge Equity Partners, Deutsche Bank, and Eurazeo Growth

 Series C funding